 Consecrated In Truth

-In today's Gospel (John 17:11b-19), we are given the unique opportunity to look in on Jesus as he prays to God in the waning moments before his ascension to the Kingdom over which he will ultimately preside, assuming his just place at the right hand of the Father.
+In today's Gospel (John 17:11b-19), we look in on Jesus as he prays to God in the waning moments before his ascension to the Kingdom over which he will ultimately preside, assuming his just place at the right hand of the Father.
 As he lifts his eyes up to Heaven, Jesus prays:

 "Holy Father, keep them in your name that you have given me, so that they may be one just as we are one.
 When I was with them I protected them in your name that you gave me, and I guarded them, and none of them was lost except the son of destruction in order that the scripture might be fulfilled.
 But now I am coming to you.
 I speak this in the world so that they may share my joy completely.
 I gave them your word, and the world hated them, because they do not belong to the world any more than I belong to the world.
 I do not ask that you take them out of the world but that you keep them from the Evil One.
 They do not belong to the world any more than I belong to the world.
 Consecrate them in the truth.
 Your word is truth.
 As you sent me into the world, so I sent them into the world.
 And I consecrate myself for them so that they also may be consecrated in the truth."

-It was certainly no coincidence that our Holy Father Pope Francis recently urged the faithful to pray for Christian Unity.
-The Pope proposed that "beginning with the baptism we all share in common," Christians should move beyond divisions towards finding a way to work together to bring the mercy of God to the Earth.
+It comes as no coincidence that our Holy Father Pope Francis recently urged the faithful to pray for Christian Unity.
+The Pope proposed that "Beginning with the baptism we all share in common," Christians should move beyond divisions towards finding a way to work together to bring the mercy of God to the Earth.
 God's Mercy is yet another core truth of our Catholic Faith, and it too is unchanging and everlasting.
-A theme begins to emerge: Surely that which unites Christians of every sect, denomination and tradition far outweighs that which divides us no?
+A theme begins to emerge: Surely that which unites Christians of every sect, denomination and tradition far outweighs that which divides us.
 In a day and age when Christianity is coming under attack at an increasingly alarming rate, living the truth is of paramount importance, and it can only be achieved through Christian Unity.

 ........and whose word, I might add, is that which is unchanging and everlasting.
 Neither old nor new but eternal.
 Whose word is consecrated in the truth.